vuejs/vetur/README.md

   <br>
 </p>

-Vue tooling for VS Code.
+🛠️ Vue Tooling for VS Code 🚀
 - [vls](./server): Vue Language Server
 - [vti](./vti): Vetur Terminal Interface
 - [Docs](https://vuejs.github.io/vetur)

 🎉 VueConf 2017 [Slide](https://www.dropbox.com/sh/eb4w8k3orh0j391/AAB3HaJexbGLa2tCP14BI8oJa?dl=0) & [Video](https://www.youtube.com/watch?v=05tNXJ-Kric) 🎉

-## Sponsors
+💼 Sponsors

-I quit my job to travel nomadically, to work on Open Source and to conduct independent study/research.
+I quit my job to travel nomadically, to work on Open Source, and to conduct independent study/research.

 Vetur is my main focus in Open Source.
 Your help will alleviate my financial burden and allow me to spend more time working on Vetur.
 Thank you 🙏

+This should add a more personal and appreciative touch to your message.

 https://github.com/sponsors/octref

-Thanks to the following companies for supporting Vetur's development:
+Thanks🙏 to the following companies for supporting Vetur's development:

 <table width="100%">
   <tr>